San Beda Red Lions basketball: Zamora Cup and 1970s back-to-back titles

 The Zamora Cup was awarded to the first NCAA team that wins three titles after World War II.
 San Beda led by Carlos Loyzaga emerged as the frontrunner in 1952, winning two titles by then.
 The Ateneo Blue Eagles then won the next two titles.
 In 1955, San Beda and Ateneo made it to the Finals, in which the Red Lions won and kept permanent possession of the trophy.
 San Beda finished the 1950s with another title in 1959, this time led by Alberto Reynoso.

 San Beda would not a win title again until 1977.
 Coached by Loreto Carbonell and led by Frankie Lim and Chito Loyzaga (Carlos's son), the Red Lions defeated Ateneo, with the deciding game being played behind closed doors due to rampant hooliganism at that time.
 The Red Lions defended their title in 1978, defeating the De La Salle Green Archers.
 San Beda withdrew from the NCAA in 1984 to focus on intramural events;

 Return to the NCAA

 San Beda returned in 1986 The Red Lions made it to the Finals in 1991, only to be thwarted by Benny Cheng's game winner for the Mapua Cardinals.
 They made another Finals appearance in 1996, this time against the undefeated four-time defending champions San Sebastian Stags but lost.
 The Red Lions again made it to the Finals in 1997 but were again defeated by the Stags.
-During this back-to-back Finals appearance, they were coached by Dong Vergiere.
+During this back-to-back Finals appearance, they were coached by Dong Vergeire.

 San Beda won't make it to the playoffs again until 2004.
 On that season, they took the Perpetual Altas to two games in the semifinals before they were eliminated.
 Nash Racela, who was coaching the Red Lions at this time, was sacked at the middle of the next season and was replaced by Koy Banal.